savoirtech/apache-cxf-jax-rs-performance/README.md

-We’ve investigated [Apache CXF Soap Performance](https://github.com/savoirtech/apache-cxf-soap-performance) in our testing lab, now its time to focus on JAX-RS.
+We’ve investigated [Apache CXF Soap Performance](https://github.com/savoirtech/apache-cxf-soap-performance) in our testing lab, now it’s time to focus on JAX-RS.
 We’ll be using the same systems, so we’ll get to see the through-put difference between these approaches.

 We’ll also get to see some of the config and tuning required to ready the systems to stably run the performance suite.
+All of our testing will use Adoptium Eclipse Temurin 17 LTS as it’s available for both PPC64LE and X64 Linux systems.

 <figure>
 <img src="./assets/images/PPC64LEvsX64.png" alt="PPC64LEvsX64" />